Anatomy Anim Import

 Animation imports

 All On | All Off | Toggle Invert - Modifies the enable animation attributes.
 Animation Index - Chooses the current animation to load from.
-Default value is the local variable @anim_index which gets created when using the TOPs context node PA_anim_workitems.
-Animation File - The current file based on the index and animation available.
+Default value is the TOPs attribute @anim_index which gets created when using the TOPs context node Anatomy Anim WorkItems.
+You can treat this as an expression and delete it (right click>delete channels) to debug and Animation File - The current file based on the index and animation available.
 Animation Name - Name of the current animation.

 Set up a single animation